 After saving the client configuration file, you can start the backup client manually by issuing the following command as the root user:

 The backup client may be stopped at any time by issuing this command as the root user:

 Possibly also handy:

-The installer also creates a script, which will start the backup Client each time your system boots up.
+The installer also creates a script, which will start the backup agent each time your system starts.

-bacula-fd.confservice is allowed to pass through.
-File systems mounted as type MSDOS may have problems with filenames that aren’t 8.3 compliant.
+bacula-fd.conf service is allowed to pass through.
+File systems mounted as type MS-DOS may have problems with filenames that are not 8.3 compliant.
 They will either be truncated or cause an error.
 Possible work around is to mount with

-df -lwill show locally mounted filesystems which are good candidates for the Linux client’s File Set.
-Keep this output handy when configuring the Client on the CFA.
+df -l will show locally mounted file systems, which are good candidates for the Linux client file set.
+Keep this output handy when configuring the client on the CFA.